Soft Chocolate Chip Pumpkin Cookies with Spice Cake Mix

 • cookie dough from Step 3

-Using a cookie scoop, drop mounds of cookie dough onto the prepared parchment-lined baking sheet, spacing each about 2 to 3 inches apart.
+Using a cookie scoop or tablespoon, drop rounded portions of dough onto the prepared baking sheet, spacing them about 2 inches apart.

-Allow the cookies to cool on the baking sheet for a few minutes before transferring them to a wire rack to finish cooling completely.
+Let the cookies cool on the baking sheet for 5 minutes to firm up slightly, then transfer them to a wire rack or plate to cool completely.

 Disclaimer: Our editorial team has used AI to create or enhance parts of this article.
 All content has been fact-checked by our team to ensure accuracy.